 Freycinet National Park, Tasman Island Cruise, Port Arthur Historic Site and Tasman National Park

-Day 12 has arrived and we travel back to Hobart today.
-If you are looking for a last minute gift, perhaps Federation Artisan Chocolate is a good idea.
-Taste a variety of chocolates and will be hard to decide what chocolate or fudge to buy.
-Our next stop takes us to the Tasman National Park high above the ocean with sheer cliff drops and monumental rock formations.
-Take a short walk to the Tasman Arch, Devils Kitchen and the Blow Hole.
-Not far from here we stop at the Tessellated Pavement for a few photographs before driving to Bangor Shed Vineyard for a delicious final lunch overlooking Norfolk and Blackmans Bay in Dunalley.
-We travel the final leg to Hobart and it is time to say goodbye.
-Spend more time in Hobart or let us drop you off at the airport for a flight back home.
-(Day 12 Breakfast, Lunch)
+Day 12 has arrived, and we travel back to Hobart today.
+If you are looking for a last-minute gift, perhaps Federation Artisan Chocolate is a good idea.
+Taste a variety of chocolates and it will be hard to decide what chocolate or fudge to buy.
+Our next stop takes us to the Tessellated Pavement for a few photographs before driving to the Tasman Arch, Devils Kitchen and the Blow Hole all part of the Tasman National Park.
+High above the ocean with Sheer cliff drops high above the ocean and monumental rock formations.

 I’ve watched many travel shows over the years featuring what they suggest are the best places to visit in Tasmania.
 But what these travel shows don’t prepare you for are the passionate locals you meet along the way.
 Luckily I found Australian Iconic Tours, a tour company that not only opened up and let you delve into many of the well-known areas being, The Nut at Stanley, Cradle Mountain-Lake St. Clair National Park, the Salamanca markets in Hobart and Port Arthur historic village.
 Australian Iconic Tours also exhibited many places you may not have heard so much about like the Avenue of remembrance tree carvings in Legerwood, The Tin Dragon interpretation centre at Derby or Ashgrove cheese farm where you can eat wasabi cheese!
 While on this tour I had many memorable adventures for instance at Queenstown I hopped on board the West coast wilderness railway steam train, or when I settled back in the Captain’s deck on the Gordon River cruise at Strahan, and then near Port Arthur the tour uncovered hidden treasures on the Tasman Island wilderness cruise.